-Attendance at a meeting may not exceed the maximum number of people certified by the Fire Department as the occupancy limit for the room.
-These limits are:
+- Attendance at a meeting may not exceed the maximum number of people certified by the Fire Department as the occupancy limit for the room.

-5. Groups whose members are under the age of eighteen must be accompanied by one adult chaperon for each fifteen participants.
+- Groups whose members are under the age of 18 must be accompanied by one adult chaperone for every fifteen (15) participants.

-6. Hazardous materials including, but not limited to, candles, paints, solvents and explosives are prohibited.
+- Hazardous materials including, but not limited to, candles, paints, solvents, and explosives are prohibited.

 Damages and Liability